The best places for high tea in Melbourne

 The Langham Afternoon Tea

 Steeped in tradition (and speciality British tea), high tea at The Langham has been an afternoon ritual since 1865.
 Start with gourmet sandwiches and savouries.
-Perhaps classic cucumber sandwiches and savoury cheese scones.
+Perhaps classic egg sandwiches or chorizo and sweet corn arancini.
 Then move onto dessert.
-Dainty pastries are lovingly made fresh in house.
-Try the heavenly ginger and rose lamingtons and Vegemite macarons.
-Scones with berries and rhubarb jam are a must.
+Dainty pastries are lovingly made fresh in-house.
+Try the heavenly soufflé cheesecake or share a rhubarb Pavlova.
+Vanilla scones with seasonal fruit jam are a must.

 Afternoon Tea at Hotel Windsor